What does it do?

 Name

 The name of the structured generation.
-You’ll need this later if you want to @mention the output of the structured generation.
+You’ll need this later if you want to @[name_of_generation] the output of the structured generation.
+As with normal generations this can be changed in the attributes editor:

 Creativity